awslabs/multi-model-server/docs/batch_inference_with_mms.md

 by the model handlers.
 Whereas, by definition, batch size of 1 wouldn't wait for this timeout to occur and the model handler is given the request to handle as and when the requests come in.

+We tried to show in an intuitive way as to why we get lower TPS when batch size is 8 or 16 as compared to batch size of 1, when the number of concurrent requests sent to MMS was set at 10.
-To understand this behavior a little better, we kept the batch-size at 8 and number of workers at 8 and varied the `max_batch_delay` and ran `ab`.
-This showed that as the max_batch_delay was set closer to 0, the TPS increased and gets closer to being similar to `batch_size` 1.
+For this, we kept the batch-size at 8, number of backend workers at 8 and kept the number of concurrent requests coming in at 10 and varied the `max_batch_delay` and ran `ab`.
+As we can see from the graph below, as the max_batch_delay was set closer to 0, the TPS increased and gets closer to being similar to `batch_size` 1.

 ![tps_vs_batch_delay](images/tps_vs_delay.png)